thanasisn/SDR_enhancement_LAP/article/article_doc.md

 available data, and the aggregation scheme we used, ensures the quality of the radiation measurements used in this study.
 To preserve an unbiased representation of the data we applied a constraint, similar the one used by Castillejo-Cuberos and Escobar (2020).
-Where, for each valid hour of day, there must exist at least 45 minutes of valid measurements, including nighttime, when near sunrise and sunset.
+For each valid hour of day, there must exist at least 45 minutes of valid measurements, including nighttime, when near sunrise and sunset.
 Days with less than 5 valid hours were rejected completely.
-Furthermore, due to the significant measurement uncertainty, when the Sun is near the horizon, and due to some systematic obstructions by nearby buildings, we have excluded all measurements with solar zenith angle (SZA) greater than
+Furthermore, due to the significant measurement uncertainty in GHI when the Sun is near the horizon, and due to some systematic obstructions by nearby buildings, we have excluded all measurements with solar zenith angle (SZA) greater than $78^{\circ}$.

-$78^{\circ}$.
+Finally, images from a sky camera have been used in the manual inspection of the CE identification.
+The sky camera operates since 2012 and stores images in 5 min time steps.

 ## 2.2 Cloud enhancement detection

-To be able to detect the CE cases, we had to establish a baseline, above which we characterized each data point as an enhancement event, by estimating the occurring over irradiance (OIR).
-The OIR, is defined as the irradiance difference of the measured one-minute $\text{GHI}_{i}$ from the CE identification criterion
+For the detection of CE cases we established a baseline of irradiance above which we characterized each data point as an enhancement event and calculated the over irradiance (OIR).
+The OIR is defined as the irradiance difference of the measured one-minute $\text{GHI}_{i}$ from the CE identification criterion
 ($\text{OIR}_{i} = \text{GHI}_{i} - \text{GHI}_{\text{CSlim}}$), as
 defined in Equation.
 To have an estimation, and a first insight on the phenomenon, we experimented with two simple approaches for the